 Most recently, Jim served as the project manager for the Tracking and Data Relay Satellite (TDRS).
 During his career, he has worked on the design, development, testing, and operations of over 24 launched spacecraft across three scientific disciplines and human spaceflight.

 Noah got started with Teachers in Space as a volunteer in 2017.
-He helped as an instructor for multiple workshops for teachers in NYC then went on to participate in Teachers in Space’s cross-country event tour for the solar eclipse in Nashville, Tennessee.
-He trailered a mock-up of the Perlan high altitude glider from Reno to Nashville, stopping along the way to teach about various Teachers in Space projects.
+He helped as an instructor for multiple workshops for teachers in NYC then went on to participate in Teachers in Space’s cross-country event tour for the total solar eclipse in Nashville, Tennessee.
+He transported a mock-up of the Perlan high altitude glider from Reno to Nashville, stopping along the way to teach about various Teachers in Space projects.

 In the summer of 2021 Noah was hired by Teachers in Space to be a project manager and help the organization expand and reach more teachers.